 The process of making the Motorized Facebook Thumb started in Rhino (a 3D software application) where all the parts have been modeled in 3D.
 After having build a complete 3D model (including gears) of the Motorized Facebook Thumb , the parts where laser cut, and lastly they were put together.

 The Motorized Facebook Thumb is connected to a computer (with an internet connection), where a small JAVA application has been designed to listen for likes on a specific Facebook page.
-Everytime a Facebook user ‘likes’ the pages the JAVA programme are observing, the JAVA programme notifies the Motorized Facebook Thumb that someone somewhere in the world liked i.e. Carnegie Mellon University, and the Motorized Facebook Thumb then raised it thumb and lights up for a few seconds, before dimming out ant waiting for the next like
+Everytime a Facebook user ‘likes’ the set Facebook page, the Motorized Facebook Thumb is automatically notified that someone somewhere in the world liked i.e. Carnegie Mellon University, and the Motorized Facebook Thumb then raised it thumb and lights up for a few seconds, before dimming out ant waiting for the next like

 I have also made a version with the Arduino Ethernet shield, which makes it possible to connect the Motorized Facebook Thumb directly to the internet without the need for a computer.